Administration Guide

 Symptom: "Sign in with Microsoft" or "Sign in with Google" button is not on the login page

-Resolution: - If the menu entry is visible, enable the provider and complete its configuration.
-See How to Set Up Microsoft SSO or How to Set Up Google SSO. - If the menu entry is missing, contact your vendor support to confirm whether SSO providers are enabled for the deployment.
+Resolution: - Enable the provider for the site.
+See How to Set Up Microsoft SSO or How to Set Up Google SSO. - If the provider row is missing, ask a Global Administrator to allow it in Admin Center > App management > IAM > SSO providers.

 Symptom: SSO sign-in fails with a provider-side error

-Where to verify: Admin Center > Site Settings > Logs > Security log for the failed sign-in event; the provider admin portal (Microsoft Entra ID or Google Cloud Console) for the registered application.
+Where to verify: Admin Center > Site Settings > Logs > Security log for the failed sign-in event; Admin Center > Site Settings > IAM > SSO providers for the site toggle; Admin Center > App management > IAM > SSO providers for the instance allow list.

 Symptom: Account locked after repeated failed sign-ins